Eric2422/handedness-classifier/README.md

 ## `/search`

-The [`/search`](.search) directory contains CSV files, each one storing subreddits to search through and the keywords to use for the search.
+The [`/search`](.search) directory contains CSV files.
+The first row stores subreddits to search through, and the second row stores keywords to use for the search.